do-community/cloud_haiku/_haikus/doggos.md

 ---

 beauty of doggos
 puppers,and pupperinos
-they mlem, blep, blop,bork.
+they mlem, blep, blop, bork.